 We’re here for you, whether you need emotional support or advice on practical matters that need doing, such as registering your child’s death and helping to arrange their funeral.
 Before death, we can support parents, brothers and sisters as well as the wider family and friends, offering ways to understand and come to terms with what is happening.
 When a child dies, we can be there for you and your family for as long as you need us, helping you to reflect and share memories.

 Yes, and we will be there to offer the best care and support for your child and your family.
 We will do everything we can to ensure the final days are as peaceful and pain free as possible.

 We have a special bedroom called the Meadow Suite at the hospice, where your child can stay after their death right up until their funeral, if you wish for them to.
 The Meadow Suite is a place where your family and friends can spend time with your child.
 It is available to anyone, if their child dies at home, at hospital or the hospice.

 Yes, of course.
 Whether you choose to spend those final, special days with your child at the hospice or at home, we can be there and we will support you.
 Our community care team is on hand, day and night, with 24-hour advice and support.
 We will continue to support you, your family and friends after death, too.

 We will support you, your family and friends for as long as you need us.
-Over the months or years ahead, our care team will be there at the other end of the phone, and will come and see you in your home, too, if you need us.
+Over the months or years ahead, our supportive care team will be there at the other end of the phone, and will come and see you in your home, too, if you need us.